toasty-boop/gd_tunnel/UpdateLog.md

-# 0.3.52 is here!
+# 0.3.99 is here!

-- Made loading faster!!

-- Fixed the loading UI's BG being slightly mis-aligned

-- Optimized game
+- Updated the physics to match the GD physics more

-- Fixed some physics bugs
+- Fixed some issues with some gamemodes

-- Removed the static player model in the editor
+- Added more blocks in the editor

-- Made the new best effect go faster
+- Fixed some issues with some blocks

+- Changed some things related to icons

+- Added ALL of the editor categories! (keep in mind the newly added ones are work in progress)

+- Implemented icon kit (The color select is still work in progress, though)

+- Resized some things to better fit the real game

+- Removed soft-shutdown

+- Changed some textures

-- Squashed some bugs >:]
+- Squashed MANY bugs

 # NOTES